Queen hopes to attend memorial service for late husband Philip

-Queen Elizabeth hopes to attend a memorial service next week for her late husband Prince Philip, a palace source says, after the 95-year-old monarch cancelled a public appearance earlier this month.
+The Queen hopes to attend a memorial service next week for her late husband Prince Philip, a palace source says, after the 95-year-old monarch cancelled a public appearance earlier this month.

 The Queen’s health has been in focus since she spent a night in hospital in October for an unspecified ailment and was then instructed by her medical team to rest.